duhitsrandy/MMHv2/README.md

 - Debug logging has been removed for production readiness.
 - If you add custom marker icons, ensure the assets are present and update the icon references in the code.

+## Clerk Webhook Setup

+We've configured webhooks for Clerk to handle user events (e.g., user.created) via the endpoint at `/api/webhooks/clerk`.
+Ensure the following:
+- Set the webhook URL in the Clerk dashboard to your ngrok URL + `/api/webhooks/clerk` for local testing.
+- Add `CLERK_WEBHOOK_SECRET` to your `.env.local` file.
+- The handler is located in `app/api/webhooks/clerk/route.ts`.

+This setup syncs user data to the database on events.

 ---

 _Last updated: [DATE]_